ukaj808/postcss-single-spa-scoped/README.md

 # postcss-single-spa-scoped

-[PostCSS] plugin for manipulating the CSS in a single-spa application to best achieve scoped CSS.
+[PostCSS] plugin for manipulating the global CSS in a single-spa application to best achieve scoped CSS.

 [PostCSS]: https://github.com/postcss/postcss